-- Description of Break: Provide as much detail as possible regarding the cold chain break including how and why the break occurred. - Cause of cold chain break: Please check off the cause that is most applicable.
+- Description of Break: Provide as much detail as possible on the break including how and why the break occurred. - Cause of cold chain break: Please check off the cause that is most applicable.
 Provide details of the corrective action or plan. - Have any affected products been administered to clients?
 Please check off yes or no, and answer subsequent questions as appropriate.